Hasodikis/T480S-Hackintosh/README.md

 Intel (R) SGX Control - Disabled
 12. Device Guard
 Device Guard - Disabled

+## Notes on v.2 and onwards.
+Since v.2 all ACPI errors have been fixed with the ssdts I want to load.
+USBports mapping moved to ACPI (USB ports kext removed) This EFI enables DYTC (Lenovo thermal management) and disables DPTF (Intel thermal management)

 ## NOTES
 1. My EFI is heavily biased towards low energy consumption.
 At least I tried to